 Lidl, Aldi and Asda are the cheapest, followed by Morrisons, Tesco and Sainsburys.

 Waitrose and Marks and Spencer are the best ones for the majority of the Londoners.
+The latter specialises in selling high quality clothing, home products and food products.

 Tip: Supermarkets have meal deals (for lunch) that are cheap and good.
 Sandwich or salad plus snack and drink for £3.